getbraincloud/braincloud-docs/docs/api/2_capi/relay/index.md

 ```

 :::info
-We've slightly modified the relay server behaviour when a player disconnects in replay protocol version v3.
+We've slightly modified the relay server behaviour when a player disconnects in protocol version v3.
 We now send the leaver a DISCONNECT (i.e. RS2CL_DISCONNECT) message and everybody else gets a SYSTEM DISCONNECT (i.e. RS2CL_RSMG) message.
 In v2, everybody got the 2nd one (i.e. RS2CL_RSMG).
 :::

 And here are the channel resend intervals: